foundriesio/docs/source/getting-started/signup/index.rst

 .. _gs-watch-build:

-Watch Your Build
+Watching Your Build
-################
+###################

-Once you have created your Factory, an initial build of the Foundries.io Linux microPlatform (LmP) will be generated for you to build your product on top of.
-You can monitor the progress of this initial build in the :guilabel:`Targets` tab of your Factory after a few minutes.
+Once you have created your Factory, a build of the Foundries.io™ Linux® microPlatform (LmP) will be generated.
+This is what you will build your product on top of.
+You can monitor the progress of builds in the :guilabel:`Targets` tab of your Factory after a few minutes.
 Additionally, you will receive an email once this initial build is complete.

-Targets are a reference to a platform image and docker applications.
+Targets are a reference to a platform image and Docker applications.
 When developers push code, FoundriesFactory produces a new target.
-Registered devices update and install targets.
+Registered devices then update and install targets.

 The :guilabel:`Targets` tab of the Factory will become more useful as you begin to build your application and produce new Targets for the Factory to build.